 Other times, overwhelm means days and evenings when I can’t stop thinking about everything that needs to get done.
 The “to dos” are constant and they don’t stop when I go to bed because I often wake up thinking about them at night.
 When this happens, I know I’ve stumbled into the puddle of overwhelm.

-But recognizing it is only half the battle.
+Recognizing overwhelm it is only half the battle.
 Once we recognize it, we can then use strategies to beat it.

 Now that we recognize overwhelm, how do we beat it?
 Here are three easy strategies that have worked for me.